elbaz-youssef/ecommerce/README.md

 # or
 yarn dev

-The application will be accessible at http://localhost:5173 (or another port if 5173 is in use).
+The application will typically be accessible at http://localhost:5173 (or another port if 5173 is in use).

 Build for production: